rvalenciaaz/early-plant-scripts/README.md

 # Spottearly

-Spottearly is a simple toolkit for detecting the earliest signs of plant germination in time-lapse imagery.
+Spottearly is a simple toolkit for detecting the earliest signs of plant stresses and diseases using in-situ measurements and AI-guided transcriptomics/metagenomics
 ## Projects

 - [Evo2 Clustering Mutation Pipeline](evo2_clustering_mutation_pipeline.md)